natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-08-day-thirtysix.markdown

 ![Incubations before and after](/assets/blog_photos/190108/Incubation_site3.jpg)

-What that made us momentarily forget that we were cold (aside from pretty lichen, cool rocks, etc), were penguin tracks in a sediment patch!
+What made us momentarily forget that we were cold (aside from pretty lichen, cool rocks, etc), were penguin tracks in a sediment patch!
 You can see penguin feet are pretty thick, and relatively large!
 Zooming in on the photo, you can even see the scaliness of the underparts of their feet!

 ![Penguin footprint in sediment](/assets/blog_photos/190108/190108_penguin_feet.jpg)